BayesFLo: Bayesian fault localization of complex software systems

 We proposed a new BayesFLo framework for Bayesian fault localization of complex software systems.
-Existing fault localization methods largely do not provide a probabilistic quantification of risk on potential root causes nor permit the integration of domain and/or structural knowledge from test engineers, which results many tied suspicious combinations and thus costly fault diagnosis.
-BayesFLo addresses such limitations via a new Bayesian framework on fault localization, which embeds the combination hierarchy and heredity principles \citep{lekivetz2021testing} to capture the structured nature of software root causes.
+Compared to existing methods, BayesFLo can accelerate the identification of root causes with a small number of test runs, and provide a principled quantification of probabilistic risk that can guide subsequent debugging efforts.
+This is achieved via a new Bayesian fault localization model, which embeds the combination hierarchy and heredity principles \citep{lekivetz2021testing} to capture the structured nature of software root causes.
 One challenge is the computation of posterior root cause probabilities for BayesFLo, which can be infeasible even for small systems.
 We thus developed a new algorithmic framework for computing the desired posterior probabilities, leveraging recent tools from integer programming and graph representations.
-We then demonstrate the effectiveness of BayesFLo over the state-of-the-art in two case studies on the Traffic Alert Collision Avoidance System and the JMP Easy DOE platform.
+We then demonstrate the effectiveness of BayesFLo over the state-of-the-art in case studies on the Traffic Alert Collision Avoidance System and the Vulnerable Road User protection tests.

-Given promising results, there are many immediate avenues for future work.
+Building on these promising results, there are many immediate avenues for future work.
 One direction is the use of the BayesFLo framework for sequential design of subsequent test sets.
-This adaptive testing of software, facilitated by the proposed Bayesian model, can greatly accelerate the discovery of bugs in complex systems.
+This adaptive testing of software, facilitated by the proposed Bayesian model, can accelerate the discovery of bugs in complex systems; recent work in \cite{chen2022adaptive} appears to be useful for this goal.
 Another direction is the extension of BayesFLo for fault localization of systems with mixed (i.e., continuous and discrete) factors.
-Such a setting would be more complex, as it requires the probabilistic modeling of the fault response surface; recent work in \cite{chen2022adaptive} appears to be useful for this goal.
+Such a setting would be more complex, as it requires the probabilistic modeling of the fault response surface.
 Finally, in the rare scenario where one encounters multiple failure types, a reasonable approach may be a Bayesian fault localization framework with categorical responses that can pinpoint root causes for different failure types; we will explore this in future work.\\

 \textbf{Acknowledgements.} This work was supported by NSF CSSI 2004571, NSF DMS 2210729, NSF DMS 2220496, NSF DMS 2316012 and DE-SC0024477.

 \spacingset{1.0}

 \spacingset{1.45} \begin{appendix}